What If Annuity Holders' Life Expectancy Spikes?

 In 2016, state insurance regulators, through the NAIC, completed its review of CDA-related issues and adopted CDA-related revisions to several NAIC model acts.
 They also completed a guidance document that serves as a reference for states on CDA-related issues.

 This year, state insurance regulators have been focused on examining how longevity risk is recognized in statutory reserves and/or risk-based capital (RBC) to ensure risk is adequately reflected.
 This works has been done through the NAIC Longevity Risk Subgroup of the Life Actuarial (A) Task Force and the Life Risk-Based Capital (E) Working Group of the Capital Adequacy (E) Task Force.
-The subgroup is currently working with the American Academy of Actuaries (Academy) Longevity Risk Task Force on draft specifications for a potential field test.
+The Task Force is conducting a field test and will present the results to the Subgroup upon completion.